 April 2014 M T W T F S S « Feb 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30

 - HOW TO: Some simple steps for using ParsleyJS field validation with native SharePoint list forms

 - HOW TO: CREATE a Practical Dashboard using a SharePoint List & jQuery…

 - HOW TO: DEFINING a Catalogue (“Taxonomy”) for your SharePoint Environment…

 - Architect = Master Builder: A Common MIS-Conception…

-- OBSERVATION: Focus on branding is a common symptom of SharePoint Ignorance…
+- OBSERVATION: Excess focus on branding is a common mis-step in cultivating True SharePoint Adoption (TSA)…

 Top Tags2010 Architects Battling Ambiguity build numbers calendar collaboration columns with headings configuring constrained CQwp customizing custom list item style Dashboard Designer development Difference Distinction Document Properties exception messages how-to's Lookup Columns Master Builders parsing ID parsing value Project Management properties link publishing features reference ROI Sharepoint SharePoint 2010 SPFieldLookupValue class suppressing timestamps tabular output Timer Job tips tricks version view workaround workarounds workflow workflow history Workflows XSL